A LITTLE BIT OF HARPERBURY BOWLS CLUB HISTORY

 Over the next 10 or so years members of the club undertook fund raising and construction and slowly extensions were made to the ‘shed’ including the provision of toilets, kitchen, bar area and changing rooms.
 By the time the hospital closed it Sports & Social Club in 1997, the club was well on the way to be self-supporting.
 When the final extension was completed in time for the 2003 season the Pavilion as we now see it was complete and 4 times the size it was in 1989.

 The growth of the club corresponded with increased success on the bowls green with both ladies and gents representing the club at numerous district and county finals and qualified to play for County and some have participated in the All England National Championships at Leamington Spa.
 Harperbury members have also gone on to be District President and in 2016/7 Harperbury won a Community Club of the Year award.

-The site was finally sold to a housing developer and the plans approved by the local council including a bowling green.
-As other clubs in the area have closed, Harperbury’s number have grown and in 2019 Harperbury signed a long lease on their green which will enable the club to remain in the same home it has had for 70 years and embark on the next stage of its history.
+As other clubs in the area have closed, Harperbury’s number have grown and in 2019 Harperbury signed a long lease on their green and premises which will enable the club to remain in the same home it has had for 70 years.

 With its secrutity established, the club embarked on a scheme of modernisation.
 Investments were made in the green irrigation system and new equipment and now the green is rated as one of the best in the area.
 The clubhouse has had an overhaul with a new kitchen, re-roof and modern electrics with further enhancements are planned.